• Skip to primary navigation

 Konigsberger-Klopse on a plate with potatoes

-What are Königsberger Klopse?
+What is Königsberger Klopse?

 The name for this dish is put together by two components.
 Königsberg (which is the town it originates from -more about the history further down) and Klopse.
-Klopse is the East-German term for meatballs.
+Klopse is the East German term for meatballs.
 There are several different meatball names in Germany- as you can read in my article about Frikadellen.

 You will hear this dish referred to by different names in Germany.
 Other terms include

-• Kapernklopse (literally tranlslated as caper meatballs)
+• Kapernklopse (literally translated as caper meatballs)

 • Soßklopse (literally translated as sauce meatballs)